 (Broken Bone Press)

-Because We Believe in the Future is a tour through the history of sustainability from Alan’s unique perspective, via his essays, speeches, blog posts and other short pieces collected over a 20-year period.
-The collection includes Alan’s moving tribute to his mentor and friend Donella H. “Dana” Meadows, “The Brightest Star in the Sky,” as well as the essay that inaugurated a UN-sponsored Knowledge Partnership, “Pushing Reset on Sustainable Development.”
-You’ll also find his best shorter pieces, including an early column that went viral on the Internet (long before Twitter and Facebook): “Dear Santa, I Hear the North Pole is Melting.”
+Because We Believe in the Future is a compilation volume that acts as a tour through the history of sustainability from Alan’s unique perspective, via his essays, speeches, blog posts and other short pieces collected over a 20-year period (1989-2009).
+The collection includes Alan’s moving tribute to his mentor and friend Donella H. “Dana” Meadows, “The Brightest Star in the Sky”, as well as the essay that inaugurated a UN-sponsored Knowledge Partnership, “Pushing Reset on Sustainable Development.”
+You’ll also find his best early columns, including a piece that went viral on the Internet (long before Twitter and Facebook): “Dear Santa, I Hear the North Pole is Melting.”
 READ MORE

 2012 – Collected Poems, 1982-2009